 This proved true for Versapay VP of IT and Internal Systems Ryan Johnson.

 “We were going into budget planning for 2022, and we believed we had an understanding of what the actual software budget needed to be based on what we thought we were consuming,” Johnson says.
 “But then we brought in Zylo, and it ended up we were actually spending 30% more than we thought because of a lot of unaccounted spend happening throughout the organization.”

-Even if an organization’s SaaS application budget has been determined, taking the time to re-examine SaaS application spending can reveal hidden cost containment or savings opportunities – and improve budget forecasting accuracy.
+Even if your company’s SaaS application budget has been determined, re-examining SaaS application spending helps to reveal hidden cost containment and savings opportunities – improving budget forecasting accuracy.

-Creating an accurate understanding of the current state of affairs for SaaS-based software spending in your organization offers the first step towards accurately forecasting a SaaS application budget.
-In general, because they are easy to acquire, simple to deploy, and frequently can be utilized by users of even low skill level, SaaS applications quickly become hidden or obscured.
+Creating an accurate understanding of the current state of affairs for SaaS-based software spending in your organization offers the first step toward accurately forecasting a SaaS application budget.
+In general, because they are easy to acquire, simple to deploy, and frequently utilized by users of all skill levels, SaaS applications quickly become hidden or obscured.

 With that in mind, answering these three critical questions can determine the current state of spending: